zacharycohn/acqstack-journeymap/_pages/external-clients/bizdev.md

 ### Who is involved in this stage?

-One or two members of TTS Acquisitions and the agency sponsor for the potential project.
+One or two members of TTS Acquisitions and the agency sponsor for the potential project and Agency Partnerships.

 ### What needs to happen to get us out of this stage?